getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y, z, WW );			// 4 5 6 20
 ```

-Be careful about confusing yourself (or other developers who read your code) if use an object or array as the default value in a destructuring.
+Be careful about confusing yourself (or other developers who read your code) if you use an object or array as the default value in a destructuring.
 You can create some really hard to understand code:

 ```js
 var x = 200, y = 300, z = 100;